uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - Concierge Support Team 지원
       - AWS Billing 및 AWS Support 연락 창구
     - Businnes Critical System Stop < 15minutes
+    - The premium Support plan providing a wide range of benefits, including 24/7 access to Cloud Support Engineers, a Technical Account Manager(TAM), and more.
+It is suitable for enterprises running business-critical workloads
+    - ex) A company wants to assess its operational readiness.
+It also wants to identify and mitigate any operational risks ahead of a new product launch.
+Enterprise Support plan offers guidance and support for this kind of event at no additional charge.

 ■ **Auto Scaling**
   - Scheduled/Dynamic/Predictive